 C. Self declarations: All assessment workbooks include a declaration form attesting to the authenticity of your submitted work and evidence, and which must be signed by you electronically or by hand.

-D. Third-party verification: It is a condition of enrolment with us that you give us permission to verify with the issuing RTO the authenticity of all testamurs (i.e., certification) or statements of attainment that you provide to us as evidence.
+D. Third-party verification: It is a condition of enrolment with us that you give us permission to verify with the issuing RTO the authenticity of all testamurs (i.e., certification) or statements of attainment, and any other documentation, that you provide to us as evidence.

 E. Statutory declaration: All students must provide an executed statutory declaration attesting to the authenticity of their submitted work.
 Plenty Training will not assess any submitted work until a properly executed declaration is received.